 In 2002 he presented a paper on the topic ‘Violence against Women in India: Suffering Continues Despite Progress All Over’ at an international conference organised to discuss prevention of violence against women.
 The conference was organised by ICSW, an organisation based at The Hague, The Netherlands.

 Today Disha has grown into a big tree.
 In its growth contribution of Jahnavi Tiwari, wife of Tiwari, cannot be forgotten.
 Tiwari is associated with a number of voluntary organisations in different capacities.
 He was chairman of the Uttar Pradesh Voluntary Action Network (UPVAN), a state level network of voluntary organisations in Uttar Pradesh.
-He is member and treasurer of the national executive of the all-India network organisation Voluntary Action Network of India (VANI).
+He was a member and treasurer of the national executive of the all-India network organisation Voluntary Action Network of India (VANI).
 He is in regular touch of several organisations both in and outside the country.
 In addition several government departments take advice from him in their planning.

 Tiwari has done exemplary work in promoting mutual brotherhood among Hindus, Muslims and followers of other religions.
 Under this, activities like Holi Milan, Roza Iftar, Ambedkar Jayanti, Balmiki Jayanti, Ravidas Jayanti, etc., are organised.